commerceblock/docs/source/guardnode-guide/index.rst

 2. Running the client chain node

-Pick one of the active requests with an active auction and run the client chain full node for this chain request by downloading the corresponding docker-compose file from `guardnode github <https://github.com/commerceblock/guardnode/tree/master/contrib/docker-compose/>`_.
+Pick one of the active requests with an active auction and run the client chain full node for this chain request by downloading the `guardnode repo <https://github.com/commerceblock/guardnode/>`_ and running the corresponding docker-compose file in the `contrib directory <https://github.com/commerceblock/guardnode/tree/master/contrib/>`_.

 (Under development) Also available in the CB services platform.